 The ESM of wastes requires a regulatory and enforcement infrastructure that ensures compliance with legal instruments and standards.
 Consideration should be given to a national (and sometimes a regional) policy that includes provisions to allow prompt, adequate and effective enforcement actions to be undertaken, including sanctions and penalties that will serve as a deterrent to non-compliance.

-Measures should be in place to ensure adequate monitoring, inspection and enforcement of waste imports and exports subject to the requirements of the Basel Convention, by agents of the State and cooperation with enforcement agencies in other States (to prevent illegal traffic).
+Measures should be in place to ensure adequate monitoring, inspection and enforcement of ULAB imports and exports subject to the requirements of the Basel Convention, by agents of the State and cooperation with enforcement agencies in other States (to prevent illegal traffic).

 Adequate penalties and sanctions for illegal traffic should discourage such movements in the future.

 Certification and Auditing Systems